Frequently Asked Questions

 Click on this link for information on how to register with the Disability Service and how to obtain and submit your evidence of a disability.

 If you are having difficulties in college then accessing support is highly encouraged.
-You are not obliged to disclose your disability, but the option will always be available to you.
-For more information about disclosure, click on this link.
+You are not obliged to disclose your disability, but the option will always be available to you. for more information on disclosure click on this link.

 If you are registered with the Disability Service, people may not necessarily know.
 Therefore, it is up to you to disclose with those people who you feel may benefit from the information.
 Alternatively, you can discuss disclosure in more detail with your Disability Officer.
 To make an appointment with your Disability Officer, e-mail them directly or contact the Disability Service office.
 Click this link for a list of contact details.